ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 ## <a name="step-7">Step 7 - Cordova plugins + Ionic UX</a>

 This step corresponds with [this](http://startapplabs.github.io/starting-with-ionic/#/35) slide of the **_presentation_**, and this **_commit_** ([`14dd74a`](https://github.com/startapplabs/jsconfuy/commit/14dd74ae27b03eaedc518e53663472938d6f6861)) represents the starting point of this step.
-Please checkout this commit so we are all in the same page: `git checkout 14dd74a`
+Please checkout this commit so we are all on the same page: `git checkout 14dd74a`

-In this step we are going to integrate some mobile native functionality using Cordova plugins and some Ionic UX components that will improve our app.
+In this step, we are going to integrate some mobile native functionality using Cordova plugins and some Ionic UX components that will improve our app.
 We are going to:
 - Add Cordova [social sharing](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin) plugin to easily share talks with your friends
 - Add Cordova [inAppBrowser](https://github.com/apache/cordova-plugin-inappbrowser) plugin to open social profiles of speakers
 - Add [Ionic loader](http://ionicframework.com/docs/api/service/$ionicLoading/)